Bergen Evans Professor of Humanities - On Leave

 Sociology of Literature

-Her research and teaching interests include: cultural sociology; sociological approaches to literature, art and religion; regionalism, urban representations, and the culture of place; and comparative studies of reading practices.
+Professor Griswold’s research and teaching interests include: cultural sociology; sociological approaches to literature, art and religion; regionalism, urban representations, and the culture of place; and the sociology of reading.
+She is currently finishing a book on the Federal Writers' Project, writing the third book in a trilogy on the culture of place, and conducting comparative research on reading practices and media use.

 Soc 101: Freshman Seminar Syllabus